mattwaite/JOUR307-Data-Journalism/syllabus.md

 **In class:**

-* A brief into to statistics in journalism
+* Writing with numbers
-* Using stats in Jupyter
+* Truth and epistemic justification

 **Homework:**

-Stats assignment TBD
+None

 ###April 14, 2016###

 **In class:**

-* More stats
+* Working with PDFs

 **Homework:**

-Stats assignment TBD
+PDF assignment TBD

 ###April 19, 2016###